samchon/typia/README.md

 `typescript-json` is a transformer library providing JSON related functions.

-  - Runtime type checker
+  - Runtime type checkers
   - 10x faster `JSON.stringify()` function
   - Comparing with `ajv` or `fast-json-stringify`
-    - 10,000x faster 1st operation including optimizer plan construction
+    - 10,000x faster 1st operation including optimizer construction time
     - Does not require any JSON schema definition
     - Performed by only one line `TSON.stringify<T>(input)`